 - a.
 Due to personal illness, injury or on orders of a physician to remain absent due to exposure to disease.
-In cases subject to Worker's Compensation Law, such leave time may be used to supplement Worker's Compensation so that the total amount paid an employee will equal but not exceed his/her regular salary for the period of absence from duty.
-(Please note: if an employee chooses not to use accumulated leave during a Family Medical Leave of Absence, they need to be aware it may affect their ability to collect short term and long term disability.) - b.
+In cases subject to Workers' Compensation Law, such leave time may be used to supplement Workers' Compensation so that the total amount paid an employee will equal but not exceed his/her regular salary for the period of absence from duty.
+(If an employee chooses not to use accumulated leave during a Family Medical Leave of Absence, it may affect their ability to collect short term and long term disability.) - b.
 Leave time due to the illness or injury of an immediate relative (immediate family is as defined below) shall not exceed nine (9) working days per occurrence. - c.
 Bereavement Leave time because of the death in the immediate family (spouse, children, siblings, parents, mother-in-law, father-in-law, daughter-in-law, son-in-law, grandparent, grandchild, any other relative who stands in the stead of any family member, any minor child living with the employee) of an employee shall not exceed nine (9) working days.
 The nine (9) days do not need to be taken consecutively.
 Death of other relatives and friends shall not exceed two (2) working days.
 Additional time as allowed by the Superintendent or designee.